Recall Studio

 Example: Let’s say a customer has Global rules set up on the dashboard for Search Recall Precision as Text Match.

 Case 1: If the customer is running a live AB test for 50-50 traffic for text match and category precision.
-In this case, since CMS setting has higher priority than Global rules, CMS setting triumphs global rules, and 50% traffic will have text match precision, whereas the other 50% will have category precision.
+In this case, since CMS setting has higher priority than Global rules, CMS setting triumphs over global rules, and 50% of traffic will have text match precision, whereas the other 50% will have category precision.

 Case 2: On top of case 1, if the customer is also controlling the feature for a few search queries on their end by passing search recall precision as Product Type precision.
 In this case, for the queries that are controlled by the customer on their end, product type precision will be applied.
 For all other queries, CMS settings(live A/B test) will be respected.